asam-oss/OSC-ALKS-scenarios/CONTRIBUTING.md

 # Licensing

-This project uses the CC-BY-SA-4.0 License(s) (as found in the LICENSE file in the project’s GitHub repo).
+This project uses the Mozilla Public License Version 2.0 (as found in the LICENSE file in the project’s GitHub repo).

 The license tells you what rights you have as a developer, provided by the copyright holder.
 It is important that the contributor fully understands the licensing rights and agrees to them.